saffron rice pudding

 1/2 tsp rose water (depending on the quality)

-1. Crush the saffron in a pestle and mortar, having heated it very gentle first so that it breaks up easily.
-Add a tablespoon of hot water and leave to infuse for 10 minutes.
-Put the milk, cream, cardamom pods and the saffron in a small heavy bottomed pan.
-Just before it begins to boil, remove from the heat and leave to infuse for at least 2 hours.
+2. Put the milk, cream, cardamom pods and the saffron in a small heavy bottomed pan.
+Just before it begins to boil, remove from the heat and leave to infuse for at least 2 hours, overnight in the fridge if you can.

-2. Prepare the syrup by adding a teaspoon of water to the honey and rose water, stirring until the mixture dissolves.
-Set aside
+3. Prepare the syrup by adding a teaspoon of water to the honey and rose water, stirring until the mixture dissolves.
+Set aside.

-3. Add the rice to the pan of infused milk, which should be a lovely gentle orange colour by now.
+4. Rinse the rice in a sieve and add to the pan of infused milk, which should be a gentle orange colour by now.
 Bring to the boil, and simmer gently, stirring regularly for 20 minutes.
 Stop before the rice is too soft.
 If necessary add a tablespoon of water, towards the end so that it’s not too thick.

-4. Remove from the heat, take out the cardamom pods, and stir in the butter and honey.
-Add a little water to get a runny consistency.
+5. Remove from the heat, take out the cardamom pods, and stir in the butter and honey.
+Add a little water so that it is a a runny consistency.